sensiolabs/SensioFrameworkExtraBundle/Resources/doc/annotations/security.rst

     Defining a ``Security`` annotation has the same effect as defining an access control rule, but it is more efficient as the check is only done when this specific route is accessed.
+To create new acccess control rules, please refer to :ref:`Security Voters<http://symfony.com/doc/current/cookbook/security/voters_data_permission.html>` page.

 .. tip::